TGOLiam/gtt-technosprint-2026/README.md

 Tinig Bicol is an open, community-driven repository dedicated to preserving and documenting the Bikol language.
 The platform enables native speakers and community members to contribute words, translations, example sentences, dialect variations, and authentic audio recordings.

 At its current stage, Tinig Bicol focuses on collecting and organizing high-quality language data that can serve as a foundation for future research, educational tools, and language technologies.
-By building a structured Bikol dataset, the project aims to support future developers, researchers, and initiatives working to preserve and promote the language.
+By building a structured data pipeline, the project aims to support future developers, researchers, and initiatives working to preserve and promote the language.

 ## The Problem